 Alina and Mal may not exactly burn up the pages with their passion in the Shadow and Bone trilogy, but to be fair, they’re carrying the fate of their homeland on their backs.
 They’ve also known each other since childhood, when they bonded as lonely orphans on the Duke’s estate and became an inseparable unit.
 The path from friends to lovers can be a bumpy one, marked by insecurity and jealousy, as Dawson’s Creek proved several times over.
 Nevertheless, their love is pure and true, as evidenced by how it survives all the Darkling’s machinations and attempts to keep Alina—and her newly discovered powers—under his thumb.

-Based on behind-the-scenes photos and videos alone, it seems like actors Jessie Mei Li (Alina), Archie Renaux (Mal), and Ben Barnes (General Kirigan, aka the Darkling) will bring a whole lot of charisma to their bizarre love triangle.
+Based on Season 1 alone, it seems fair to say actors Jessie Mei Li (Alina), Archie Renaux (Mal), and Ben Barnes (General Kirigan, aka the Darkling) are bringing a whole lot of charisma to their bizarre love triangle.

 The sweetest pairing on this list, Jesper Fahey and Wylan Van Eck are also the easiest to love.
 The two meet in Six of Crows when Jesper, a Grisha and trusted member of Kaz Brekker’s gang (the Dregs), is tasked with tracking down Wylan, the privileged son of the book’s villain.
 His mission is to recruit Wylan for a part in Kaz’s scheme.
 Turns out, since Wylan’s not his father’s biggest fan, he doesn’t actually need much convincing to join the team, both as a demolition expert and as a potential hostage for leverage when dealing with his dear old dad.
 What he does need is for someone to show him the ropes of Dregs life.
 Gee, wonder who takes that role upon himself?